thr12345/chyoa-downloader/README.md

 # CHYOA Downloader

+> Bun-native TypeScript CLI for downloading CHYOA stories (can also be installed via npm).

 A TypeScript CLI tool that downloads stories from [chyoa.com](https://chyoa.com/) and converts them to Markdown files, including all parent stories in the story chain.
 Features interactive authentication, session persistence, and automatic Cloudflare bypass.

 ## Features